zv-dev/formfiller-dev-setup/README.md

 This will:
 - Install dependencies for all packages
-- Symlink internal packages (formfiller-schema, formfiller-types, formfiller-validator) instead of downloading from GitHub
+- Symlink internal packages (formfiller-types, formfiller-schema, formfiller-validator, formfiller-embed) instead of downloading from GitHub
 - Create a shared `node_modules` in `/var/www/`
 - Automatically clean up any nested formfiller packages (via postinstall script)